-Girl Scout activity insurance forms, parent consent forms, and health histories may be included as well.
-Check the kit regularly.
-Make sure the flashlight batteries work.
+Girl Scout Special Activity Permission forms, Annual Parent/Caregiver Permission & Girl/Adult Health History forms may be included as well.
+Check the kit regularly and make sure the flashlight batteries work.
 Check expiration dates and replace any used or out-of-date contents.